Last Updated on 2 weeks ago by Christopher Jan Benitez

 - Plagiarism checker

 That 2,000 prompt limit matters.
-I’ve been using Pro for a few months now, and I’ve never come close to hitting it.
-For solo writers, it’s plenty.
+I have been using Pro for a few months now and I have never come close to hitting it.
+For solo writers, it is plenty.

 The style guide feature is what sells this for agencies.
-I’ve worked with clients who had ten writers producing content that sounded like it came from ten different companies.
+I have worked with clients who had ten writers producing content that sounded like it came from ten different companies.
 With Grammarly’s style guides, you define the rules once.
 Product names get capitalized correctly.
 Banned phrases get flagged.
-Everyone writes like they’re part of the same team.
+Everyone writes like they are part of the same team.

 What Is Included in Grammarly Enterprise?

-Enterprise is for big organizations.
-We’re talking 150+ users, serious security requirements, and IT departments that need control.
+Enterprise is for large organizations.
+We are talking 150 or more users, serious security requirements, and IT departments that need control.

 - SAML single sign-on